rwilliams/jrubywiki/Google-Summer-of-Code-2015.md

 Ruby has no native ByteArray or ByteBuffer types, [unlike Java](http://docs.oracle.com/javase/7/docs/api/java/nio/ByteBuffer.html).
 While it'd be great to have something like this in core Ruby, the next best place would be in the [New IO for Ruby](https://github.com/celluloid/nio4r) project, which provides a thin wrapper around Java NIO.

 The goal of this project would be to wrap Java ByteBuffers (particularly direct ByteBuffers) in a Ruby class that can also be implemented in pure Ruby which hooks into nio4r and can be used directly with nio4r's Java NIO backend.

+### JRuby-Rack

+[`JRuby::Rack`](https://github.com/jruby/jruby-rack) is a lightweight adapter for the Java Servlet environment that allows any (Ruby) Rack-based application (including Rails) to run unmodified in a Java Servlet container.

+It's been around and is used in production, it is the back-bone of all [Warbler](https://github.com/jruby/warbler) generated applications as well as servers such as [Trinidad](https://github.com/trinidad/trinidad).
+Still it's performance is not what we're capable of and there's also more features we can bridge and expose such as asynchronous request handling and web-sockets.

+There's an [internal task list](https://github.com/jruby/jruby-rack/issues/168) and some work (refactoring Ruby code into "native" for performance) has already landed.
+The list is far from complete and should be taken lightly, some areas of interest besides optimization work :

+* support the Rack hijacking API http://blog.phusion.nl/2013/01/23/the-new-rack-socket-hijacking-api/

+* presenting `javax.websocket` APIs in a Ruby friendly way (possibly related to Rack hijacking)

+* emulating Rails' `ActionController::Live` with asynchronous Servlet 3.0 (later possibly changing the Rails code to allow the details of thread spawning be hidden behind curtains)

+Special bonus points for getting a recent version deploy and perform well on Google AppEngine [again](http://jruby-rack.appspot.com/snoop).